nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## Value Proposition

-Manage Persons faster that a typical mouse/GUI driven app.
+RealEstatePro is faster that a typical mouse/GUI driven app that helps the real estate agent to
+- Keep track of clients who are looking to buy and sell properties
+- Organize clients to be able to easily find their information when needed
+- Buy and sell properties with greater efficiency

 ## User stories